0phelia36/react-graphql-template/README.md

-# hc-happ-create
+# react-graphql-template

-The `hc-happ-create` script is a simple dev tool that allows you to get a working Holochain app up and running as fast as possible.

-The script creates a simple "notes hApp" that allows you to create, edit, delete, and list notes.
+This repository contains a simple "notes hApp" for holochain RSM that allows you to create, edit, delete, and list notes.
 It includes a DNA backend and a React + GraphQL frontend.
 It is a minimal working Holochain app.

 ## 0 - Install `nix-shell`